 Markthalle - the market halls in Berlin

-I really like to experience Berlin through the city's many street food markets.
-Here is the atmosphere - sometimes entertainment - and I get both curiosity and delicious hunger.
+I really like to experience Berlin through the city's many street foodmarkets.
+Here is atmosphere and sometimes entertainment, and I get both curiosity and delicious hunger.
 That's why I like to visit Berlin's Market Hall in Kreuzberg and Moabit.

-Brunch boat trip on the Spree
+Brunch boat trip through Berlin on the Spree

 The trip goes along the Landwehrkanal through the Kreuzberg, Schöneberg, Tiergarten and Charlottenburg and out into the river Spree through the Mitte and along the Friedrichshain return to the Kreuzberg.
-Along the way, various locks are passed, and there are nice views of many of the city's sights.
+Along the way, various locks are passed and there are nice views to many of the city's sights.
 A relaxing way to spend a Saturday or Sunday morning.

 Have fun in Berlin!